khudgins/documentation/agent/linux/unlockFileSystems.rst

 Invocation
 ~~~~~~~~~~

-It is called a volume snapshot has ended successfully.
+It is called after a volume snapshot operation has ended successfully.

 Dependencies
 ~~~~~~~~~~~~